-Exuberant only-in-Miami parade opens Faena Arts District
+Exuberant only-in-Miami parade opens Faena arts district

 “I’m Brazilian — I’m used to real carnival,” said Su O’Brien, a Miami Beach resident there with her husband and young daughter.
 “It’s exciting.
 I’m trying to figure out what all this means.”

 The close-to-chaos energy was exhilarating for some art world participants.
-Bettancourt was worried the blustery wind would topple his giant sculpture, titled “Pelican Passage.”
+Betancourt was worried the blustery wind would topple his giant sculpture, titled “Pelican Passage.”

 Organizers said that “Tide by Side” was meant to be not just a celebration, but a ritual, a way to open the district to Miami.
 As the parade wound down, excited clumps of people filling the street, it seemed to have worked.